Even though it might seem to make sense to leave certain debts out of your bankruptcy filing, you're not permitted to actually do so.

 There are a number of reasons why you might think you want to leave certain debts out of your bankruptcy schedules.
 Here are some reasons that may have crossed your mind:

-You know that student loans are excluded from bankruptcy relief so why include them on your forms at all;
+You know that student loans and certain other non-dischargeable debts are excluded from bankruptcy relief so why include them on your forms at all;

 You plan to keep your car or home, and will continue to make payments on the loan;

 You want to keep the credit card in case of emergencies, or for travel;